About

 We care about many things, but we would spread ourselves too thinly and burn out or simply lose if we try to solve everything at once.

 Change starts locally.
-In our inception, we will be laser-focused on achieving strategic victories on issues of public interest relevant to fandom spaces local to Seattle, King County, and Washington State.
-For issues of nation-wide or global scale, we may act on a local component.
+In our inception, we will be laser-focused on achieving strategic victories on issues of public interest relevant to fans local to Seattle, King County, and Washington State.
+For issues of nation-wide or global scale, we may act on a local component that is winnable.

 While there are many topics that are important to the broader fandom communities, we are still human and limited by what a small team is able to manage at once.
 However, if you like what we do and want to replicate the same for your local community where we do not have the resources, please reach out at info@fanfaction.org.
 We will try to provide information within our capacity so you can scale out change where we cannot.